Las Vegas Broken Bones Lawyer

 What Type of Injuries Qualify as a Broken Bone?

 Broken bones are extremely common injuries.
 It’s said that on average, a person experiences two broken bones in their lifetime.
 Broken bones are caused by the amount of pressure on the bone surpassing the amount of pressure the bone can withstand.
 Broken bones happen most commonly in car accidents, slip and fall accidents, and workplace accidents.
 Fractures are the most common type of bone breaks but broken bones can be classified in a number of ways.

 - Clean Breaks: Often the easiest to treat by medical professionals as the bone breaks into two simple pieces, limiting the damage to the surrounding area.

-- Bone Fractures: Fractures are the most common of the broken bones classifications and is when a bone either breaks and shifts in alignment, or partially breaks.
+- Bone Fractures: Fractures are the most common of the broken bones classifications and are when a bone either breaks and shifts in the alignment or partially break.

 - Bone chips: When a piece of bone or cartilage is chipped off.
 Most commonly occurs when a ligament tears away from a bone or joint.

 - Bone shatters: Bone shatters occur when a bone breaks into 3 or more pieces, often as a result of being crushed by a heavy object.

 Clean breaks are often the easiest to treat by medical professionals as the bone breaks into two simple pieces, limiting the damage to the surrounding area.
 Fractures, chips and shattered bones move more bone fragments out of alignment and increase the risk of infection, nerve and blood vessel damage, or permanent loss.